obl0nsky/blog/content/posts/ferrante.md

 A> Question for author: was this normalised somehow?

-In 2018, Dennis McCarthy and June Schlueter [unearthed](https://www.nytimes.com/2018/02/07/books/plagiarism-software-unveils-a-new-source-for-11-of-shakespeares-plays.html) a potential new source of inspiration for Shakespeare using a similar technique - George North's manuscript titled _A Brief Discourse of Rebellion and Rebels_:
+In 2018, Dennis McCarthy and June Schlueter [unearthed](https://www.nytimes.com/2018/02/07/books/plagiarism-software-unveils-a-new-source-for-11-of-shakespeares-plays.html) a potential new source of inspiration for Shakespeare, George North's manuscript titled _A Brief Discourse of Rebellion and Rebels_, using a similar technique:

 > Mr. McCarthy used decidedly modern techniques to marshal his evidence, employing WCopyfind, an open-source plagiarism software, which picked out common words and phrases in the manuscript and the plays.

 > In the dedication to his manuscript, for example, North urges those who might see themselves as ugly to strive to be inwardly beautiful, to defy nature.
 He uses a succession of words to make the argument, including “proportion,” “glass,” “feature,” “fair,” “deformed,” “world,” “shadow” and “nature.”
-In the opening soliloquy of Richard III (“Now is the winter of our discontent …”) the hunchbacked tyrant uses the same words in virtually the same order to come to the opposite conclusion: that since he is outwardly ugly, he will act the villain he appears to be.
+In the opening soliloquy of Richard III (“Now is the winter of our discontent...”) the hunchbacked tyrant uses the same words in virtually the same order to come to the opposite conclusion: that since he is outwardly ugly, he will act the villain he appears to be.

 The idea is to reduce a text down to various statistics and see how those  compare between texts.

 ## Elena Ferrante
 Elena Ferrante is an anonymous author.
 'She' has published several novels in Italian including the critically acclaimed and commercially successful series dubbed _The Neapolitan Novels_.
 Due to the eminence of these books, there has been wild speculation on the true identity of the author with numerous wannabe detectives thinking they have deduced it.

-One attempt, by Marco Santagata, [was done](https://www.nytimes.com/2016/03/14/books/who-is-elena-ferrante-an-educated-guess-causes-a-stir.html?_r=0) using traditional investigative pattern matching:
+One [attempt](https://www.nytimes.com/2016/03/14/books/who-is-elena-ferrante-an-educated-guess-causes-a-stir.html?_r=0) to uncover the identity, done by Marco Santagata, used traditional intuitive pattern matching:

 > “I did philological work, as if I were studying the attribution of an ancient text, even though it’s a modern text,” added Mr. Santagata, a philologist by training and an expert on Petrarch and Dante who teaches at the University of Pisa.

 > [...]

-> “I created a profile — I didn’t say it was her,” Mr. Santagata said in a telephone interview, adding that he had never met or been in touch with Ms. Marmo.
+> “I created a profile [...]”
+Mr. Santagata said in a telephone interview. [...]
 He said he had determined that some street names in the books were changed in Pisa after 1968, suggesting that the author must have left Pisa before then.
 Looking in Scuola Normale yearbooks, he found she seemed to be the only Neapolitan woman at Pisa in the mid 1960s who had become an expert in the contemporary Italian history that is the backdrop to Ms. Ferrante’s Naples books.

 A different attempt, this time by correlating a literary couple's financial situation with the success of the books appears more convincing.
 Claudio Gatti [suspects](http://www.nybooks.com/daily/2016/10/02/elena-ferrante-an-answer/) that the true identity of the author is Anita Raja, a Rome-based translator.
 He notes: